AMEE/AMON/readme.markdown

 ### <a name="history"></a>Revision History

+* Version 1.0: 2011-08-19 - Andrew Hill
+  * Added the "description" field to "meters", "meteringPoints" and "entities".
+  * Made a minor typo correcton to the revision history log.
 * Version 0.9: 2011-08-15 - Andrew Hill
   * Major update to the description of the AMON data format.
   * Major update to the layout of the document.
   * Removed text relating to AMEE's implementation of AMON that are not relevant to the data format.
-  * Updated the specification for "meteringPoints" to allow them to be more general; "MeteringPoints" are no longer confined to representing customer billing points.
+  * Updated the specification for "meteringPoints" to allow them to be more general; "meteringPoints" are no longer confined to representing customer billing points.
 * Version 0.8: 2011-05-12 - Andrew Hill
   * Further clarification made between the AMON standard and the API.
   * Minor improvements to documentation of data format.